• Skip to main content

 • Subscribe

-Healthy Home Economist / Archives / Recipes / Dessert Recipes / Cookie Recipes / Paleo Pumpkin Cookies Recipe (Soft Batch Style)
+Healthy Home Economist / Archives / Recipes / Dessert Recipes / Cookie Recipes / Pumpkin Spice Cookies (grain-free)

 Jump to Recipe

-I love this particular pumpkin cookies recipe not only because it is grain-free, but also because it includes a vegetable!
+I love to make this particular pumpkin cookies recipe not only because it is grain-free (to mix things up), but also because it includes a vegetable as the primary ingredient.

-As we all know, all those wonderful minerals in veggies are not absorbed that well without the presence of healthy fat.
-Hence, this pumpkin cookies recipe includes plenty of grass-fed butter and coconut oil as well.
+Since the nourishing minerals in vegetables are not well absorbed without healthy fat, this recipe includes plenty of grass-fed butter and coconut oil.

 Gorgeous pumpkins are everywhere in the Fall.
-Take advantage of the local bounty in your neighborhood and make a batch of delicious pumpkin cookies for your family that will both nourish and delight their tastebuds!
+Take advantage of the local bounty and make a batch of delicious pumpkin cookies for your family that will both nourish and delight their taste buds!

-If you enjoy this recipe for pumpkin cookies, be sure to try this recipe for pumpkin bread too!
-If you would like to try using pumpkin puree in a savory recipe, this traditional pumpkin soup is amazing!
+If you enjoy these pumpkin spice cookies, try this recipe for pumpkin bread too.
+If you would like to use pumpkin purée in a savory dish, this traditional pumpkin soup is amazing.

 Paleo Pumpkin Cookies Recipe (Soft Batch Style) 1